The Changing Face of America’s Renters (& What It Means for Investors)

 Implications for Real Estate Investors

 What can real estate investors and landlords take away from these trends?

-Lastly, with higher-income Americans choosing to rent, it means greater potential for premium rents… if you provide high-demand amenities.
-Whether that means smart home tech, private parking, or Jacuzzi tubs, plenty of mid- and higher-income Americans are happy enough to hand over rent money for the right property.
+Lastly, with higher-income Americans choosing to rent, it means greater potential for premium rents…if you provide high-demand amenities.
+Whether that means smart home tech, private parking, or hot tubs, plenty of mid- and higher-income Americans are happy enough to hand over rent money for the right property.

 What changes have you seen among your own rental properties?
-What opportunities do you see ahead, with older, higher-income, better educated renters?
+And what opportunities do you see ahead with these changes?